 What is your experience level?

-Most people will go to a trusted source, like a friend or family member, for a realtor.
-Maybe that friend or family member is a realtor.
-Regardless of how you connected to your potential realtor, it is still a good idea to ask what their experience level is and what others' experiences have been.
+Most people will go to a trusted source, like a friend or family member, for a referral.
+Maybe that friend or family member is a realtor themselves.
+Regardless of how you connect with them, it is still a good idea to ask what their experience level is and what others' experiences have been.

 Ask your realtor about how long they have been in the industry and the realty team they are connected with.
-Even if they are just entering the realtor world, their company can still offer support with your purchase or sale.
+Even if they are just entering the real estate world, their company can still offer support with your purchase or sale.

 Are there future changes coming to the neighbourhood?

 Now, we know it's impossible to predict the future, but usually, these projects take years to plan and build.
-Your realtor should know what's planned for the neighbourhood.
+Your realtor will ideally know what’s planned for the neighbourhood.

 Questions For Your Realtor If You’re Selling Your Home

 When you're selling your home, the stakes go up with your realtor.
-Now there's a commission involved, potential profit on your home, and coordinating the purchase of your next home.
-What should you ask your realtor if you're selling?
+Now there's a commission involved off your bottom line, potential profit on your home, and coordinating the purchase of your next home.

 What is your commission, with tax?